duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 After a day of training on a Nvidia RTX2060 mobile paired with an Intel i7-9750H and 16 GB of RAM, the agent of the RL baseline was going forward turning to the right straight out of lane independently of the configuration of the lane, and was still far from following the lane.

-Limitations of such pure RL models might include the lack of computing power since it is not possible to take advantage of the hardware acceleration on acomputation cluster, or bad parameters initialization or reward function that didn’t foster convergence to a competent agent.
+Limitations of such pure RL models might include the lack of computing power since it is not possible to take advantage of the hardware acceleration on a computation cluster, or bad parameters initialization or reward function that didn’t foster convergence to a competent agent.

 Moreover, the agent is trained in the Duckietown simulator, and there is no guarantee that transferring from sim to real will be successful with this approach.

 #### Contribution{#improving-rl-baseline-final-opportunity-contribution}

-We propose to train a DARLA agent [](#bib:higgins2018darla).
+We propose to implement and train a DARLA [](#bib:higgins2018darla).
 There are three steps to follow:
 - Learn to see: solve the perception task.
-The goal is to learn a disentangled representation of the environment to be robust to domain shifts.
+The goal is to learn a disentangled representation of the environment to be robust to domain shifts and more importantly to have a representation of the most important "concepts" present in the image that the RL agent will be able to use directly.
-- Learn to act: train an RL agent
+- Learn to act: train an RL agent.
 - Transfer: evaluate on new target domain without retraining.

 This approach is particularly interesting for Duckietown because of the domain shifts due to the variation of parameters in the simulator or the sim2real gap.
-Indeed, Higgins et al. argue that if a good disentangled representation of the environment is learned, the model can be transferred to new domains without further training.
-Instead of feeding the camera images to the RL model, we project the agent observation state space to a latent state space expressed in terms of factorised data generative factors and use this projection as the input for the RL agent training.
-The idea is that the latent features should be representative of the environment, and in this approach, not dependent on the domain.
+Indeed, Higgins et al. argue that if a good disentangled representation of the environment is learned, the model can be transfered to new domains without further training.
+Instead of feeding the camera images directly to the RL model, we project it to a latent state space expressed in terms of factorised data generative factors and use this projection as the input for the RL agent training.
+The idea is that the latent features should be representative of the environment, and in this approach, not dependent on the details of the domain.

 ## Background and Preliminaries {#improving-rl-baseline-final-preliminaries}